tomas-ravalli/product-analytics-framework/README.md

 ## **Layer 1: Theory**

 This is the foundational layer where we move from raw data to a structured understanding of user behavior.
 Its purpose is to ensure we ask the right questions and form solid theories before jumping to analysis.
-This is the "detective work" phase.
-We gather clues (both stories and numbers) to form a theory about what's happening and why, before we try to prove it.
-This layer synthesizes qualitative and quantitative data to build falsifiable theories and testable hypotheses.
-It involves a clear progression from unstructured data to measurable concepts.
-This is the foundational layer where we move from raw data to a structured understanding of user behavior.
-Its purpose is to ensure we ask the right questions and form solid theories before jumping to analysis.
 This layer synthesizes qualitative and quantitative data to build falsifiable theories and testable hypotheses.

 <p align="center">